Sign involutions on para-abelian varieties: The Picard scheme of the quotient

-Para-abelian varieties $X$ of dimension $g=1$ are usually called \emph{genus-one curves}.
+The result immediately carries over to para-abelian varieties, because the formation of both the quotient $B=A/G$ and the Picard scheme $\Pic_{B/k}$ commutes with ground field extensions.
+The para-abelian varieties $X$ of dimension $g=1$ are usually called \emph{genus-one curves}.
 Throughout, we shall prefer the term \emph{para-elliptic curves}.
 These are twisted forms of elliptic curves.
 The moduli stack of such curves was studied by the second author \cite{Dang 2022}.
 Recall that the \emph{Brauer--Severi varieties} $Y$ are twisted forms of projective space $\PP^n$, for some $n\geq 0$.
 For more details we refer to \cite{Artin 1982}.
 In case $n=1$ we also say that $Y$ is a \emph{Brauer--Severi curve}.

 \begin{corollary} \mylabel{brauer--severi quotient} Assumption as in the proposition, and suppose additionally $g=1$.
 Then the corresponding quotient $B=X/G$ is a Brauer--Severi curve. \end{corollary}